PhilippeWeidmann/TPGApi/README.md

 ### List of all stops in Geneva

-Stops have it be loaded at least once, this is done asychronously.
+Stops have to be loaded at least once, this is done asychronously.
 Once downloaded the stops are cached on the device.
 ```
 StopManager.instance.loadStops(completion: {(commercialStops, physicalStops) in